-In addition remove the AVR access cover (on AVR controlled generators) and turn VOLTS control fully anti-clockwise.
+In addition remove the AVR access cover and turn VOLTS control fully anti-clockwise.
 Start the generating set and run on no-load at nominal frequency.
 Slowly turn VOLTS control potentiometer clockwise until rated voltage is reached.
-Refer to Fig. 6a, 6b, 6c, 6d or 6e for control potentiometer location.
+Refer to Fig. 4a - 4d for control potentiometer location.